 Back pain and neck pain can be life altering conditions that leave you unable to perform your daily tasks and enjoy life as you once did.
-There are solutions to the pain you’re suffering with, and Downtown Pain Physicians NYC is here to help you find your best course of treatment and begin the journey to living without spinal pain.
+There are solutions to the pain you’re suffering with, and our Orthopedic Surgeons at the Downtown Pain Physicians NYC is here to help you find your best course of treatment and begin the journey to living without spinal pain.

 If surgical intervention is necessary, one surgery that’s very successful and common is a spinal laminectomy.
 A laminectomy surgery may be done on its own or the laminectomy procedure may be just a part of a broader spinal surgery option.
 During a laminectomy, the vertebral bone (lamina) is removed either partially or completely to ease pressure on the spinal cord and/or nerve roots.

 Not all back and neck pain leads to a laminectomy.
 At Downtown Pain Physicians, we will go over your options with you and begin with the most conservative approach to see if relief can be found in other ways.
 Even minimally invasive laminectomy surgery is a serious procedure and something that shouldn’t be approached lightly.
 When a laminectomy is the best option, we have one of the best of spine surgeons in New York City on staff.
 Dr. Okubedejo will perform your surgery and guide our top-rated surgical team, to give you optimal results and relieve your back pain symptoms.

 You might need a laminectomy if you meet the following criteria:

 - Conservative treatments have not improved your symptoms

 - You’ve had other spinal procedures that have failed or didn’t provide enough relief